 There are lots of different blood groups – A, B, AB and O – and everyone has one.
 Blood groups are important if you’re having a blood transfusion, as certain blood groups won’t be accepted if you have a different one to the donated blood.

 Blood pressure shows how hard your heart is working to move blood around your body.
-It may seem strange, but when the doctor puts an arm-band around one of your arms and starts pumping air into it, it means they're checking your blood pressure.
+When the doctor puts an arm-band around one of your arms and starts pumping air into it, they're checking your blood pressure.

 Blood sugar level

 This means the amount of glucose (a form of sugar/carbohydrate) in blood.

 A way of replacing blood lost during an operation or after an accident.
 Before you have a blood transfusion, you’ll have your blood group checked to make sure your body will accept the transfusion.

 This is a normal reaction to being embarrassed, or sometimes scared.
 The tiny blood vessels in your cheeks swell to let more blood through, which is what makes you go red.